Best Of

 Best free zero-based budget with manual entry

-EveryDollar by Ramsey Solutions offers free zero-based budgeting.
-The catch: bank sync requires the Ramsey+ premium subscription.
-Manual entry is free and works well.
+EveryDollar gives you free zero-based budgeting from Ramsey Solutions.
+The catch: bank sync is locked behind the $179.99/year Ramsey+ subscription.
+Manual entry works fine, though.

 Pros